Key Takeaways:

 Many sellers are simply looking to exit the business and enjoy their retirement.
 Understanding their post-sale involvement is key.
 Will they provide any handover period or ongoing support?

-Retirement could also be driven by health concerns or a desire to escape potential liabilities related to future business performance.
+Retirement could also be driven by a desire to escape potential liabilities related to future business performance.
 Buyers need to investigate any underlying reasons to ensure a smooth transition and mitigate potential risks.

 Considering Integration Challenges & Succession Planning